bitwarden/help/_articles/account/choosing-the-right-subscription-plan.md

 **Q: When will Login with SSO be available?**

-A: General availability is September 2020.
+A: Login with SSO is now available to all the client applications.

 **Q: What is your pricing for Enterprise and does that include Login with SSO?**